 What is a species and how do we recognize it?
 I am interested in patterns and processes of species formation.
 I use molecular data and tools from the fields of systematics and phylogeography to delineate boundaries within complexes of ‘cryptic species’ (two or more species erroneously classified as single species).
 My research has shown that many geographically widespread ‘species’ of frogs in Southeast Asia actually contain multiple, divergent, and sometimes sympatric evolutionary lineages that I hypothesize to be distinct species.
 These findings have implications for biogeography, community ecology, and conservation, and raise questions on how these sympatric lineages originated and are maintained.

 There is a pressing need to describe species diversity to provide conservation managers with information that can help mitigate loss of biodiversity from human activities.
 This is a critical role that systematists can take in the fight to preserve global health.
 I prepare species descriptions and taxonomic revisions of amphibians and reptiles, usually initiated by discoveries that I make during fieldwork.
-To date, I have described over 30 species of Southeast Asian amphibians and reptiles.
+To date, I have described with colleagues over 40 species of Southeast Asian amphibians and reptiles.

 Bridging my interests in molecular systematics, phylogeography, and specimen-based taxonomy, I am excited by developments toward recovering usable DNA from preserved (including formalin-fixed) museum specimens.
 The vast majority of existing museum specimens of amphibians and reptiles were prepared prior to the molecular revolution, and therefore lack associated tissues that were preserved for molecular analyses.
 As a graduate student, I successfully modified a human forensics protocol to obtain mitochondrial and nuclear DNA from museum specimens of frogs, turtles, and amphisbaenians that were preserved as far back as the mid-1800s.
 I am optimistic that next-generation DNA sequencing technology will greatly advance these efforts.